 Joanne Doyle, BA (Hons), Adv Dip Couns, MBACP.

-My main private practice is located in Birmingham's Jewellery Quarter, and I also use alternate rooms within the city centre.
+My main private practice is located at the Custard Factory in Digbeth and I also use alternate rooms within Birmingham city centre.

 What to expect in our first session:

 It is very important for you to find a counsellor who you feel happy to work with.
 As such, in our first introductory meeting we will establish what your needs are and whether working together feels right for you.
 If this is the first time you have sought counselling, it may seem daunting, so this session will give you the opportunity to find out exactly what it will involve.

 If you decide to continue with counselling, each therapy session will be fifty minutes, usually at the same time each week.